arkorty/donut.c/README.md

 ## How to run the C version

 * Type `.\doughnut.exe` in the shell to run the program
+* Type `.\doughnut.exe --enable-dynamic-resolution`  in the shell to run the program with dynamic resolution enabled
 * You can also double-click on the executable (a.k.a. a dot-exe file) to run it

 # For Linux